B1nus/wezy/README.md

 # Game Development
 ## Graphics programming
 > [!NOTE]
-> crust will soon have a module called `graphics` for using [webgpu](https://en.wikipedia.org/wiki/WebGPU). crust is waiting for the [webgpu WASI API](https://github.com/WebAssembly/wasi-webgpu?tab=readme-ov-file#introduction).
+> crust will soon have a module called `graphics` for writing to the screen.
+For lower level control of the graphics you can use the module `gpu` which gives you full control over the [webgpu graphics backend](https://en.m.wikipedia.org/wiki/WebGPU).
+Please keep in mind that it's very overwhelming to use webgpu directly.
+Most users (including myself) will be better of using the `graphics` module for their projects.

+> [!WARNING]
+> These modules are not currently available since [webgpu isn't yet supported by WASI](https://github.com/WebAssembly/wasi-webgpu?tab=readme-ov-file#introduction).
 ## Networking, input and audio
 > [!TODO]
 > Figure out the state of the modules `network`, `input` and `audio` in WASI.